 The High Priest’s Day of Atonement Uniform

-There was only one time of the year that the High Priest wore the white garments.
+Only one time of the year the High Priest wore the white garments.
 That day was the highest and most holy day of the year, the Day of Atonement, a day also called the Day of Judgment.
-These garments are made from white flax; hence their designation “the white garments.”
-They must be woven, and each thread used must be six-ply – woven from six individual strands of fabric.
+These garments are made from white flax, hence their designation “the white garments.”
+They must be woven, and each thread used must be six-ply woven from six individual strands of fabric.

 This uniform consisted of four “White Garments”: